SIGN IN / UP

 docker ps

-It can also be done with one command without using docker compose.
+You can also do this with a single command without using docker compose.

 docker run -d -p 1080:1080 -e PROXY_USER=your_user -e PROXY_PASSWORD=your_pass -e PROXY_SERVER=0.0.0.0:1080 xkuma/socks5

-Now you can use your login and password with the port and IP of your server to connect.
+Now for the connection, you can use the login and password with the port and IP of your server.

-To check and make sure everything is configured correctly, we can use the following command on another server:
+To check and ensure everything is set up correctly, we can use the command below on another server:

 curl --socks5 your_user:[email protected]:1080 https://ifconfig.io

-If everything is configured correctly, then in response, we will receive the IP of the server hosting our SOCKS5.
+If everything is set up correctly, we will receive the IP of the server where our SOCKS5 is hosted.

-For example, to connect SOCKS5 to Telegram, enter:
+For example, to connect SOCKS5 in Telegram, enter:

 Server/Host: IP:1080